This post was last updated on 24 January, 2026.

 - Check for cheaper insurance

-- Create new Money Day folder for following year (I literally copy and paste, then change the dates to keep a template going)
+- Create a new Money Day folder for the following year (I literally copy and paste, then change the dates to keep a template going)

 - Update/reset passwords